-The ACFTech is accredited by the University of Portsmouth’s Counter Fraud Professional Accreditation Board.
+The ACFTech is accredited by the Counter Fraud Professional Accreditation Board.

-The ACFTech is worth 20 Level 4 credits at a higher education institution, which would count as advanced learning and attract exemptions from the courses offered by the University of Portsmouth’s Centre for Counter Fraud Studies and others.
+The ACFTech is worth 20 Level 4 credits, which would count as advanced learning and attract exemptions from higher learning institutions.

 On successful completion of the programme, you can apply for CIPFA Affiliate membership.
 If you’re not already a CIPFA member, this is a great way to access a wealth of resources and networking opportunities.